 Treatment options

 Testosterone replacement therapy is not a single product or protocol.
-It's a spectrum of approaches, and the right one depends on your diagnosis, your age, your fertility plans, your lifestyle, and your preferences.
+It's a spectrum of approaches.
+The right one depends on your diagnosis, age, fertility plans, lifestyle, and preferences.
 Here's what's available in the UK in 2026.

 Lifestyle optimisation — always the foundation

-Before prescribing any medication, I always assess whether lifestyle modification alone could improve your testosterone levels.
-This isn't a brush-off — it's genuinely evidence-based.
+Before prescribing any medication, I assess whether lifestyle changes alone could improve your testosterone levels.
+This is not a brush-off — it is genuinely evidence-based.
 For men with functional hypogonadism driven by obesity, poor sleep, or chronic stress, meaningful lifestyle changes can produce measurable hormonal improvements.
-I work alongside you on this, and if lifestyle changes alone aren't enough, we add pharmacotherapy.
+If lifestyle changes alone are not enough, we add pharmacotherapy.

 TRT delivery methods